 Modern Jewish History in the Americas

-This division seeks proposals that deal with some aspect of Jewish history in the Americas.
+This division seeks proposals that deal with aspects of Jewish life in the Americas

 Modern Jewish Literature and Culture